CivicActions/accessibility/_guide/onboarding-staff.md

 ### Trello card - Join the #accessibility Slack channel & report your score

 We want everyone at CivicActions to get an 80% or higher in this quiz.
-If you don't score high enough, feel free to engage with the Free Culture Team.
+If you don't score high enough, feel free to engage with the Accessibility Team or retake the exam.

 ## Trello card - Participate in our Basic workshop (1hr)